 This is an article by Isabella Rossellini.
 She is a renowned financial advisor who has worked with a number of multinational corporations throughout her career.
 Debt consolidation loan is her area of expertise.
 Feel free to follow her on Google+, Twitter, and Facebook.

 Debt consolidation is a great solution for business debts, and can be a great way to resolve financial burdens in a striving business.
 But while you are getting ready to put in all efforts on this, you must think smart.
 A little homework can save you a lot of harassment later.
-Your goal would be to get a loan that is being offered at a low rate of interest, and with a long term repayment plan.
+Your goal would be to get a business loan that is being offered at a low rate of interest, and with a long term repayment plan.
 When you get both of these together, you crack the best debt consolidation deal.
 Debt consolidation can be obtained step wise, as you match on with these following steps, and see how well you qualify, and how you measure the pros and cons.

 Calculating your outstanding debt